 Manuscript types and text genres

-Handwritten artifacts can be clasified either by their content or physical appearance.
-Contents of the manuscripts can vary from legendary sagas, through legal texts and diplomas, to historical writting.
+Handwritten artefacts can be classified either by their content or physical appearance.
+Contents of the manuscripts can vary from legendary sagas, through legal texts and diplomas, to historical writing.
 A manuscript may contain a single type of text — for example, law texts or sagas — in which case it is called a law book/manuscript or saga manuscript, or may contain various types of texts and is then called a 'miscellany'.
 An example of a miscellany is AM 76 8vo (from around 1470), which contains the Lucidarius in Old Danish, a medieval encyclopedia presented as a dialogue, the Gospel of Pseudo-Matthew, psalms and songs in Danish and Latin with notes, and other texts.

 Manuscripts may also be defined by their function and usage.
 An example of a so-called functional manuscript is AM 76 8vo, which can also be called a Latin teacher's manual.
 Codex Wormianus (AM 242 fol.), an Icelandic manuscript from the middle of the 14th century, is an example of a learned handbook and contains didactic texts on mythology, poetry and grammar.